-Apple vinegar is a type of vinegar that’s created from the fermented, unstrained juice of crushed apples.
+Apple cider vinegar is a type of vinegar that is created from the fermented, unstrained juice of crushed apples.
 It is a highly acidic substance with a potent, distinct smell that may remind you of aged wine.

-It may be one of the most versatile foods in your kitchen that may used both internally and externally for your health, as well as a natural cleaning or beauty product.
-It is high in vitamin C, vitamin E, antioxidants, a probiotic-benefits.
+It may be one of the most versatile foods in your kitchen that may be used both internally and externally for your health, as well as a natural cleaning or beauty product.
+It is high in vitamin C, vitamin E, antioxidants, and has probiotic benefits.
 Research has shown that it is highly beneficial for your immune health and may help with congestion and colds (23, 24).

 I recommend adding apple cider vinegar to your water in the morning for extra immune health benefits.
 If you struggle with acid reflux, you may try apple cider vinegar water in the morning.
-For colds, mix 1 part apple cider vinegar with 5 to 6 parts of water and 2 to 3 tablespoon of organic, raw honey.
+For colds, mix 1 part apple cider vinegar with 5–6 parts of water and 2–3 tablespoons of organic, raw honey.

 You can find ginger at any grocery or health food store, and find ground ginger in any spice aisle.
 Flavor any of your soups, dishes, and salads with a bit of ginger.
 Add it to your green juices and smoothies.

-Make ginger tea for further immune health boost by boiling 2 tablespoon of ginger root in 1.5 – 2 cups of water for 10 to 15 minutes.
+Make ginger tea for further immune health boost by boiling 2 tablespoons of ginger root in 1.5–2 cups of water for 10–15 minutes.
 Add a tablespoon of lemon juice for further immune health support.
 You may also try my Keto Thai Ginger Chicken recipe.